 The Importance of Tummy Time

-• Spread a baby blanket on the floor and scatter a few bright and safe baby toys to catch your baby’s interest.
+• Spread a blanket on the floor and scatter a few bright and safe toys to stimulate interest.
+Lay your baby, stomach down, on the blanket.
+You can also prop up a plastic mirror for your little one to look at.

-• If she is alert and ready to play, she may enjoy a few sessions of “tummy time” each day, pushing up and learning to hold her head steady under your watchful eye.
+• If your baby is alert and ready to play, try a few 3-5 minute sessions of tummy time each day.
+These will allow your little one to practice pushing up and learning to hold his or her head steady under your watchful eye.

-• If your baby falls asleep while on her stomach, turn her over on to her back to nap safely.
+• If your baby falls asleep stomach down, turn him or her over to nap safely.

 See also ...